 If you have glomerulonephritis, you will usually be treated and followed up by a specialist in kidney disease, a renal physician.
 They will be able to advise about treatment for your case.
 Treatment may include:

 - Treatment of any underlying cause of glomerulonephritis - for example, treatment for an infection that may have triggered glomerulonephritis or for an underlying condition such as SLE.

 - Changes to your diet and fluid intake - you may be advised to restrict the amount of fluids that you drink as well as the amount of salt and protein in your diet.
 If this is the case, you will usually be referred to a dietician for advice, and regular blood tests will usually be carried out to monitor your condition.

-- Medicines to suppress your immune system - because many cases of glomerulonephritis are thought to be caused by a problem with the immune system, steroid medicines, or sometimes more powerful medicines, may be advised to help suppress your immune system.
+- Medicines to suppress your immune system.
+Many cases of glomerulonephritis are thought to be caused by a problem with the immune system, so steroid medicines, or sometimes more powerful medicines, may be advised to help suppress your immune system.